kpiorno/mean/README.md

 ### Motivation
 "Mean" is the result of a personal journey to parse and make custom changes to the Python 3 grammar.
 The library uses an EBNF-like syntax, automaticaly generates the node tree and has a funny way to travel it.
-Support a Python-like bytecode generator and a mechanism for traveling it.
-More detais at examples folder.
+Support a Python-like bytecode generator and a mechanism for traveling it for Virtual Machines, Generators, etc...
+More detais at "examples" folder.
-There is a complete definition of the Python3.5 grammar at "examples" folder with some modifications according to the original.

 ### Quickstart
 Please check the full example ```simple.cpp ``` at "examples" folder.